By Jessie Festa. Note: This post contains affiliate links. I only ever recommend products I love and think you’ll love, too!

 To prove what I’m saying is true, and that you can create an ethical list building strategy — for free — that also helps you grow your blogging business, here is a testimonial someone left me recently on Facebook.

-He commented on an image I’d shared promoting my free profitable blogging e-course:
+He commented on an image I’d shared promoting my free course on travel blogging for money.

 It’s messages like these that truly move me, and help remind me of my purpose.